HOW TO MASTER YOUR TRAVEL FEARS

 Important note: if you are robbed, think of your own personal safety first.

 If it does happen, you can minimise the impact in a few ways.
 I have two bank cards and I keep them in separate places along with emergency cash.
 Lock valuables in a safe and only carry what you need.
-If you are going out on the town, carry cash.
-Have a decoy wallet and phone.
 Make sure you have a back up plan and keep the phone number to your bank handy so you can cancel any lost or stolen credit cards promptly.

 People often worry about running out of money while they are away.
-Avoid this by doing good research, have a budget plan, and add in contingency.
+The only way around this is to be prepared and learn to sacrifice.

 If you have a trip planned and you know your itinerary, you can consider prepaying as much as possible.
 While it may not save you money, it can take the stress away if you have accommodation, travel and perhaps meals prepaid.
 You do, however, run the risk of cancellation fees if you make any changes.